 Safety Measures | Classroom Space | Instruction | Student Organizations | Studying Options | Law Library | Recreation

-These FAQs are a work in progress and will be updated throughout the summer as the public health situation and our plans evolve.
+These FAQs will be updated as the public health situation and our plans evolve.
 Please check back periodically for updated information.

-Oregon Law is committed to helping our incoming and all our students launch their legal careers, make progress toward their law degree, and take one big step toward their future professional goals.
+Oregon Law is committed to helping our incoming class, and all our students, launch their legal careers, make progress toward their law degree, and take one big step toward their future professional goals.
 Our incoming class is part of a group of incoming law students across the country who are starting their legal educations at a truly historic time.
 When this generation of lawyers graduate, they will enter the profession resilient and creative, capable of working anywhere and with proven strategies for dealing with complexities.

 With that in mind, here are the steps we are taking as a law school to ensure our students' health and safety and to deliver an outstanding educational experience in fall 2020 for all of our students during the pandemic.

 The UO is developing strategies and plans to reduce the likelihood of illness spreading on campus.